Incoming Exchange Program

 Downtown Auburn is lively with thriving retail that includes unique shops, fine and casual dining, quaint coffee shops, bookstores, banks, and hot night spots.
 Toomer’s Corner, an Auburn tradition since the late 1800’s, is the focal point of downtown.
 Located at the intersection of College Street and Magnolia Avenue, Toomer’s is known as the gateway from the Auburn community to Auburn University.

 The Auburn Abroad Office coordinates a variety of activities for incoming exchange students to help them become acquainted with the University, the city, and American culture.
-While these activities may vary semester to semester, they have in the past included a Welcome Lunch at Ariccia Italian Restaurant and an Exchange Student Game Night sponsored by the study abroad alumni student organization called Global Tiger Peer Advisory.
+While these activities may vary semester to semester, they have in the past included a Southern Style Welcome Lunch and an Exchange Student Game Night sponsored by the study abroad alumni student organization called Global Tiger Peer Advisory.

 PASSPORT AND VISA REQUIREMENTS